 I knew my grandfather wouldn’t want to be stuck in a wheelchair staring blankly at the walls.
 He wouldn’t want to listen to the myriad activities going on around him without participating.
 He would have wanted to be the lively center of attention, as he used to be.

 My grandfather was someone I looked up to, someone I wanted to emulate.
 How could I look up to him if I couldn’t even recognize him?
 I had always felt close to my grandpa.
 I should have been able to help him.
 Yet I was as helpless as he was.

 As his health deteriorated, so too did my confidence that I could hold it all together.
 I couldn’t be calm or at ease around him as everyone else seemed to be—and I hated myself for it.
-I hated myself for walking up to his wheelchair to say “hi” at family events but feeling paralyzed as I struggled to plant a kiss on his forehead and then retreating to the bathroom to cry.
-And I also hated that I couldn’t be strong for my mom and my family because I felt terribly weak.
+I hated myself for walking up to his wheelchair to say “Hi” at family events but feeling paralyzed as I struggled to plant a kiss on his forehead and then retreated to the bathroom to cry.
+And I also hated that I couldn’t be strong for my mom and my family.

 We were trapped in this purgatory for more than a year.
 Waiting for something—anything—to happen.
-And while I prayed for my grandpa to get better—to revert back to the man I knew and loved—deep down I knew nothing could improve for us until it got worse.
+And while I prayed for my grandpa to get better and revert back to the man I knew and loved, deep down I knew nothing could improve for us until it got worse.

 Minutes after he died, nearly a year after his second stroke, my mom told me she saw two hummingbirds dancing in a nearby tree.
 In the last years of his life, he filled hummingbird feeders with sweet nectar so he could watch the birds flutter about in his backyard.
 After he passed away, each one of his family members began doing the same.